hypertrack/live-app-ios/README.md

  - [Get Placeline in your app](#get-placeline-in-your-app)

 ### Placeline
 The HyperTrack mobile SDK collects location and activity data for your users.
 This data is available as a Placeline, which represents activity segments of the user.
 The Placeline object includes segments like stop, walk, and drive.

+### Placeline Format
+Placeline object contains a lots of detailed information about the activity like the start time, end time, location.
 An example JSON representation is given below.

-### Placeline Format
 ```
 [
     {